Fractionated Lasers (Fraxel)

 - Some types of melasma

 Before and after treatment with fractionated laser

 Before being treated with fractionated laser, patients are advised to avoid sun exposure as much as possible.
 Patients should avoid scrubs and skin irritants to the area being treated for several days before treatment.
 We also request that patient advise us if a cold sore develops in the days before treatment.

 On the day of treatment, patients should eat a small meal before coming in to the clinic, as it is generally more comfortable if you are not hungry during treatment.
 Patients should wear comfortable, machine-washable clothing, as creams and other substances may accidentally brush up against clothing.
 Patients should not wear make-up or eye contact lenses to the clinic.

-Patients will be asked to arrive early in order that numbing cream be applied to the area being treated, to provide optimal pain relief.
+Patients will be advised to arrive early in order that numbing cream be applied to the area being treated, to provide optimal pain relief.

-Following treatment, the treated area will need to be iced for some time.
+Following treatment, cooling ice packs will be applied to the treated area.
 Patients are advised to wear a wide-brimmed hat and sunglasses, whenever outdoors, following treatment, as well as using strict sun protection.
 Patients should avoid any active ingredient topicals for two weeks, though mild moisturisers, such as Cetaphil, can be used.
 It is suggested that patients who have had their face treated, sleep on several pillows, to elevate the treated area.
 Patients should avoid rubbing, picking or scratching the area until it has healed properly.

 If you are interested in finding out whether treatment with fractionated laser is right for you, please contact our clinic on (02) 9953 9522 and book an initial appointment with our Dermatologist.